 A review of current policies to prevent the onset of old-age disability, or so-called “healthy ageing policies” was released in February 2009 as OECD Health Working Paper No. 42.
 This paper identifies four different groups of policies: i) working longer and promoting social integration; ii) improving lifestyles; iii) adapting health care systems to the needs of the elderly; and iv) attacking underlying social/environmental factors affecting healthy ageing.

-The OECD published Health Working Paper No 26 in 2006, which assesses disability trends among elderly people and the implications for the future number of elderly people who might need long-term care in a dozen OECD countries (Australia, Belgium, Canada, Denmark, Finland, France, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States).
+The OECD published Health Working Paper No 26 in 2006, which assesses disability trends among elderly people (Australia, Belgium, Canada, Denmark, Finland, France, Italy, Japan, the Netherlands, Sweden, the United Kingdom and the United States).

 Another study reviewed the implication of disability for individuals, the labour market and social policies.
-Disability has become a key economic policy area in most OECD countries, as disabling medical conditions are on the rise among people of working-age.
+Disabling medical conditions are on the rise among people of working-age.

 More information on a related project on mental health can be found at www.oecd.org/els/disability.